SaintLucifur/cse15l-lab-reports/lab-7-report.md

 8. After entering `wq` and `<Enter>`, the file is saved

 # Part 2
+**Remote vs Local**
+My goal is to edit the start.sh bash script and add `echo "File edited"` to the script
 1. I prefer editing directly on the remote machine using vim, because it saves some time trying to figure out which directory the files are in if I choose to do scp

 2. If the task involves a lot of coding, which might result in unnoticeable compiling errors if doing remotely using vim.
 In that case, I would choose to work on VScode, and scp the file to the remote machine.
 If the task involves small amount of coding, I prefer to do in remotely using vim.